hootnot/oandapyV20-examples/README.rst

    $ git clone https://github.com/hootnot/oandapyV20-examples

-Install *oandapyV20* and other pypi-packages the examples depend on:
+Install *oandapyV20* and other pypi-packages the examples depend on.
+Maybe you want to do this from a *virtual environment*.

 .. code-block:: bash